 The following tables set out for each of the Company's directors and executive officers as of the date hereof, the person's name, province or state, and country of residence, position with the Company, principal occupation during the five preceding years and, if a director, the date on which the person became a director.
 The Company's directors are expected to hold office until the Company's next annual general meeting of shareholders.
 The Company's directors are elected annually and, unless reelected, retire from office at the end of the next annual meeting of shareholders.
-As a group, the directors and executive officers beneficially owned, or controlled or directed, directly or indirectly, a total of 1,291,611 Subordinate Voting Shares, representing in the aggregate 3.1% of all of the Company's issued and outstanding Shares and 0.4% of the total voting power attached to all of the Company's issued and outstanding Shares as at April 8, 2020.
-Mr. J. R. André Bombardier, through his indirect ownership of 4338618 Canada Inc., was deemed to beneficially own or control a total of 3,104,169 Multiple Voting Shares, representing in the aggregate 3.56% of the Company's issued and outstanding Shares, 3.56% of the Company's issued and outstanding Shares, 3.56% of the Company's issued and outstanding Shares, 3.56% of the Company's issued and outstanding Shares as at April 8, 2020.
+As a group, the directors and executive officers beneficially owned, or controlled or directed, directly or indirectly, a total of 1,242,179 Subordinate Voting Shares, representing in the aggregate 3.0% of all of the Company's issued and outstanding Subordinate Voting Shares, 1.5% of all of the Company's issued and outstanding Shares and 0.4% of the total voting power attached to all of the Company's issued and outstanding Shares as at March 23, 2021.